purescript-freedom/purescript-freedom/docs/02-Concepts.md

 `purescript-freedom` also has such mechanism, so you can write styles in PureScript.

-It evaluates styles gradually as each node is generated because styles evaluation is incorporated in rendering process.
+It evaluates styles gradually as each node is rendered because styles evaluation is incorporated in rendering process.

 See an [example](https://github.com/purescript-freedom/purescript-freedom/blob/master/examples/basic/src/View/PostsIndex.purs#L68-L79).